-Once the clutch is complete, the female will start incubating after the ultimate (last) or penultimate (second to last) egg is laid.
-Most songbirds will typically incubate eggs for 11 to 14 days, but see our Focal Species pages for species-specific incubation periods (nestwatch.org/learn/focal-species).
-The eggs of most songbirds usually hatch within 24-48 hours of each other, and songbird nestlings typically spend approximately two to three weeks in the nest before fledging.
-Once you've entered a few nest visit observations and identified the species being monitored, we will provide these estimates for you in the "Overview" tab of the Nest Attempt.
-You can use these ranges of predicted dates to help you anticipate important events, or determine when a nest should have fledged or failed.
+Once the clutch is complete, the female will usually start incubating after the last or second to last egg is laid.
+Most songbirds will typically incubate eggs for 11 to 14 days, but see our Common Nesting Birds pages for species-specific incubation periods (nestwatch.org/learn/focal-species).
+The eggs of most songbirds usually hatch within 24-48 hours of each other, and songbird nestlings spend approximately two to three weeks in the nest before fledging.

+Once you've entered a few nest visit observations and identified the species being monitored, we will provide the average incubation and nesting periods for the most commonly observed bird species on the Nest Attempt data entry web page.
+You can use these ranges to help you anticipate important events, or determine when a nest should fledge or if it has failed.